goa-systems/goa.systems.powershell/README.md

 ### PowerShell 7 installer

 This code will install PowerShell 7 on the system.
+It should be run on a system where PowerShell 7 is not installed and has to be executed in the legacy PowerShell environment.

 ```powershell
 $TempDirectory = "${env:TEMP}\$(New-Guid)"